Death and funeral of Pope Francis: Death

+On 22 April, the Vatican released the first images of Francis lying in state at the Domus Sanctae Marthae chapel, wearing his papal mitre, a pallium, red vestments, and his regular black shoes.
+Carmela "Carmelina" Mancuso was the only layperson who was allowed to present her respects to the pontiff while he remained in the chapel.

 Following his death, Francis's spiritual testament, dated 29 June 2022, was released, revealing his wish to be buried at the Basilica of Santa Maria Maggiore, specifically "in the burial niche in the side aisle between the Pauline Chapel (Chapel of the Salus Populi Romani) and the Sforza Chapel of the Basilica."
 His statement ended: "May the Lord grant a fitting reward to all those who have loved me and who continue to pray for me.
 The suffering that has marked the final part of my life, I offer to the Lord, for peace in the world and for fraternity among peoples."

 Sixty cardinals held an organizational meeting on 22 April.
 On 23 April at 09:00, Francis' remains were moved from Domus Sanctae Marthae to St. Peter's Basilica to lie in state for a three-day public viewing which occurred from 11:00 at the same date until 19:00 on 25 April.
 Over 19,000 people came to view Francis within the first eight and a half hours of his lying in state, with queues reaching up to Via della Conciliazione.
 By that evening, the number of attendees had reached 90,000, prompting officials to shorten closing time to 1.5 hours for cleaning on the morning of 24 April and open the basilica all night afterwards.
 By 25 April, the number had reached more than 250,000.
 French-Argentine nun Geneviève Jeanningros, a personal friend of Pope Francis, was let unusually close to his coffin to pay her respects.

-On 28 April, one week after his death, it was confirmed that the 2025 papal conclave to elect Francis's successor would convene on 7 May.
-On 8 May 2025, Robert Francis Prevost was elected as Francis's successor after four rounds of voting, taking the papal name Pope Leo XIV.
+On 28 April, one week after his death, it was confirmed that the conclave to elect Francis's successor would convene on 7 May.
+Robert Francis Prevost succeeded Francis on 8 May after his election following four rounds of voting, taking the papal name of Leo XIV.